Who majors in IdLS?

 What is the process for declaring the IdLS major?

-Students first need to make an appointment to meet with a Department head in the College of Education.
-Dr. Nancy Barbour for Early Childhood, Inclusive Early Childhood and Elementary, Dr. Steve Purcell for Middle Grades and Dr. Laura Desportes for Special Education.
-After the meeting in the College of Education the student will bring the form to the IdLS department, Maury Hall Room 118, for assignment of an IdLS advisor and completion of the declaration process.
+Tthe student will then need to make an appointment to meet with a department head in the College of Education.
+The declaration form, along with a checklist, will be presented to the department head for the pre-professional education program of interest, Dr. Nancy Barbour for Early Childhood, Inclusive Early Childhood and Elementary, Dr. Steve Purcell for Middle Grades and Dr. Laura Desportes for Special Education.
+After the meeting in the College of Education the student will bring the form back to the IdLS department, Maury Hall Room 118, for assignment of an IdLS advisor and completion of the declaration process.

 How will I know my declaration has been processed?

 You will receive an email to indicate who your IdLS advisor will be and all contact information.
 Once your declaration has been processed through the Registrar's office the information will be noted on your MyMadison

 How do I know if my IdLS and Education information is correct?

 All IdLS and Education information is kept on your MyMadison and can be checked at any time.
 If there is an element missing please contact the IdLS office immediately with your full name and ID number, in order to update your information.